 There will be several ten minute (or so) group presentations.
 All groups must prepare a presentation, and I will choose groups at random to present until we run out of time.
+This shouldn't be a problem, given the size of the class.
 Everyone in the group should participate in the presentation.
 Make sure you use the "notes" convention in PowerPoint so I can grade your presentation.